Enlarged version: challenges to comprehension

 It is recognized that the need for new approaches to world governance are urgent if the crises are not to interact to engender a chaotic uncontrollable situation.
 At the same time the democratic governance processes in many industrialized countries are themselves becoming problematic in unforeseen ways -- to a degree that causes many to suspect that key services are becoming unmanageable.
 Coping has become problematic, notable in the case of utilities (railways and health service in the UK; energy and health services in the USA).
 Not only is it now a real question as to whether individual countries are governable in any meaningful sense, but the reflection of this challenge on a global scale has become daunting.

-In this context the "war on terrorism" has come as a real relief to many in that it provides a way of simplifying the complexity through radical deprioritization of many of the factors that have proven to be an impossible strain to manage.
-The wide variety of "health" and "poverty" issues, for example, are easily framed as of secondary consideration in the face of the dramatic issues of "terrorism".
+In this context the 'war on terrorism' has come as a real relief to many in that it provides a way of simplifying the complexity through radical deprioritization of many of the factors that have proven to be an impossible strain to manage.
+The wide variety of 'health' and 'poverty' issues, for example, are easily framed as of secondary consideration in the face of the dramatic issues of 'terrorism'.
 The question is whether this approach should be understood as the key to future world governance.

 Complexity of abandoned approaches to world governance